 If the trustee finds out that a notified claim is disputable (for instance, as regards the claim's legal grounds, amount or enforceability), the trustee is obligated to contest the claim to the extent in which the claim is disputable.
 The claim may also be contested by the creditor of a notified claim.
-The trustee or the creditor may do so only within 30 days after expiration of the 45-day period for the notification of claims by the creditors or within 30 days after the publication of the claim's registration in the list of claims in the Register of Bankrupt Entities if the claim was notified after the 45-day period for the notification of claims by the creditors.
-If there is a larger number of notified claims or due to another compelling reason, the court may, even repeatedly, extend the 30-day period by 30 more days at most.
+The trustee or the creditor may do so only within 30 days after expiration of the 45-day period for the notification of claims by the creditors or within 30 days after the publication of the claim's registration in the list of claims in the Register of Bankrupt Entities if the claim was notified claims or due to another compelling reason, the court may, even repeatedly, extend the 30-day period by 30 more days at most.
 Upon expiration of these 30-day periods, claims should be deemed "recognized" to the extent they were not contested.
 The bankrupt may object a notified claim; however, such an objection is only registered in the list of claims and does not affect acknowledgement of the notified claim.